Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 Let's get everything ready to install.

-### 1.a: Install a TextEditor and Homebrew
+### 1.a: Install a TextEditor Homebrew and Python

 If you do not have a text editor, download a basic text editor from the Apple App Store (TextWrangler, XCode, or equivalent) or download an outside editor such as [Atom](https://atom.io/).
 Following that, go to [Homebrew](http://brew.sh/) and download Homebrew by running the command line on their website through Terminal (mac's version of cmd).
 Run `brew update` to fetch the latest package data.

+Next, you need to install Python3.5 or later.
+You can either navigate to Python's [Download](https://www.python.org/downloads) page and `Download Python 3.5.1` or [ClickHere](https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg) to start the download automatically.

 ### 1.b: Installing dependencies

 To install dependencies, enter the following commands **without sudo**

     brew install git
-    brew install python3
     brew install ffmpeg
     brew install opus
     brew install libffi